 In addition to our administrative team, IHP operates through integration and efforts of three main units.
 Click on each unit’s page to learn more about core activities and the team that supports the efforts.

 IHP benefits from the diverse experiences of its leadership team.
 Collectively, the group has nearly 150 years of experience in health delivery fields.

-- Kathleen Oberst, RN, PhD, is the Acting Director and has served IHP for nearly twenty years in both the Quality Improvement and Program Evaluation units.
+- Kathleen Oberst, RN, PhD, is the Director and has served IHP for nearly twenty years in both the Quality Improvement and Program Evaluation units.

 - Dana McCarthy is the Institute’s Financial Administrator bringing over twenty years’ experience to her role.